phepy: Visual benchmarks and improvements for out-of-distribution detectors: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{n} machine learning, the closed-world assumption is generally assumed to hold.
-That is, it is assumed that a model's \textbf{in-distribution} (ID) training data is drawn independently and identically distributed (iid) from the same distribution as the test data and the data on which the model is later applied \cite{ood-boundary-2021}.
-However, this assumption is broken when the model is applied to new \textbf{out-of-distribution} (OOD) data, and the model's predictions can no longer be trusted.
+In machine learning, the closed-world assumption is generally assumed to hold.
+That is, it is assumed that a model's \textbf{in-distribution} (ID) training data is drawn independently and identically distributed from the same distribution as the test data and the data on which the model is later applied \cite{ood-boundary-2021}.
+However, this assumption is broken when the model is applied to new \textbf{out-of-distribution} (OOD) data~\cite{generalized-ood-2024}, and the model's predictions can no longer be trusted.
+Detecting OOD inputs, thus, is a critical component of machine learning.

-Detecting out-of-distribution inputs thus is a critical component of machine learning.
-This paper explores two crucial aspects of OOD detection: methods for identifying novel inputs (\Cref{sec:ood-detection}) and techniques to synthesise OOD inputs for supervised training methods (\Cref{sec:ood-synthesis}).
-Thus, this paper aims to provide an overview and recommendations (\Cref{sec:conclusions}) for OOD detection, including several small improvements.